lullaby6/fetcher/README.md

 # Fetcher

-Groups HTTP requests by entity.
+HTTP client that simplifies API requests and CRUD operations by letting you create reusable instances for each API endpoint.

 ## Installation